 When planning your budget, you may then want to consider excluding states that run under the 75% or 50% popularity mark.

-How to Use Google Trends: Local SEO – Research Product Demand by Geography
+Local SEO – Research Product Demand by Geography

+We’ve already touched on how different regions might respond to seasonal marketing in different ways.
+But geography also affects search trends in general, all year round.
 More than likely, there’s a higher demand for your product or service in a certain area.

-Using Google Trends will help you narrow down your strategy to focus on those specific areas where your time and energy will be best spent.
+Google Trends will help you narrow down your strategy to focus on those specific areas where your time and energy will be best spent.

 Here, you can again view data based on state, city, and metro to get as narrow an audience as possible.